-Brenntag works continuously on minimizing the environmental impacts of our business activities on the soil, water and air.
-Various measures such as investments in the infrastructure, optimized work procedures and employee qualifications are implemented with a view to identifying environmental risks early on and to avoid environmentally related incidents.
+Brenntag works continuously on minimizing the environmental impacts of its business activities on the soil, water and air.
+Our HSE strategy and various measures such as investments in the infrastructure, optimized work procedures and employee qualifications are implemented with a view to identifying environmental risks early on and to avoid environmentally related incidents.

 All of Brenntag’s sites implement suitable environmental protection measures that vary in their form and extent, depending on the work performed at the site, the legal requirements in the country and the site’s construction history.
-Basic measures include multilayer soil protection in warehousing areas, double-walled tanks for acids and alkalis, collection tanks, closed water cycles, multistage water purification and treatment processes, and modern air and exhaust air purification systems.
+Basic measures include multilayer soil protection in warehousing areas, double-walled tanks and collection tanks, closed water cycles, multistage water purification and treatment processes, and modern air and exhaust airpurification systems.

 Further information and measures